OracleLinuxWorld/vagrantKafka/README.md

 # vagrantKafka
 Vagrant set of VMs to run Confluent Kafka on Oracle Linux.

-The setup that will be deployed is the following:
+The complete setup consists of 2 'data centers' to be able to test things like MirrorMaker and Replicator.

+A single DC consists of the following VMs:
 * 3x Kafka brokers running the following components:
   * the ZooKeeper ensemble and
   * Kafka broker instances